codenet/understanding-rust-vmm/vmm-reference-simple-handler.md

 ```rs
 pub fn new(driver_notify: S, rxq: Queue<M>, txq: Queue<M>, tap: Tap) -> Self
 ```
-Creates a SimpleHandler with provided driver_notify, rxq, txq and tap.
+Creates a SimpleHandler with the provided driver_notify, rxq, txq and tap.
 Sets rxbuf_current and all entries of Tx and Rx buffers to 0.

 2. `write_frame_to_guest:`